 Movement is implied in this windy Hackett window, creating an interesting scene to stop and look at.
 (Image source: VM)

-An element of surprise is involved in many of the ideas above but you can make an even bigger impact by creating a moment in your booth shoppers won’t be expecting to see at a craft show.
+An element of surprise is involved in many of the ideas above but you can make an even bigger impact by creating a moment shoppers aren’t expecting at a craft show.
 It should leave them amused and excited to tell others about it.

-You may be surprised to see an island backdrop set up in the middle of the city for you to have your own photoshoot with.
+You may be surprised to see an island backdrop set up in the middle of the city for you to have your own photoshoot.
 And if you’re not quite camera ready, it’s a great opportunity to head in and try some of Liz Earle’s beauty products.
 (Image source: VM)